Skip to main content

 Bulk delegation for surges

-When a backlog of Needs Input cases accumulates, you can select multiple cases and delegate them to a specialist assignment — one designed specifically for exception handling — rather than asking one person to respond to dozens of individual HITL requests.
+When a backlog of Needs Input cases accumulates, you can select multiple cases and delegate them to a specialist agent — one designed specifically for exception handling — rather than asking one person to respond to dozens of individual HITL requests.

 Aging and escalation logic